aau-cns/flight_stack_env/README.md

 make # this will print now a config called flight_stack/full and flight_stack/virtual
 ```

-If you then change directory to Skiffos and perform a `make` this configuration should show up in the list.
+If you then change the directory to Skiffos and perform a `make` this configuration should appear in the list.

 ## Usage
 ### Build Full
-For embedded hardware use the full configuration of the flightstack environment
+For embedded hardware, use the full configuration of the flight stack environment

 ```bash
 # for RPi4 use